josephtugah/spark-tutorials/README.md

 - Refer to the README file `README(spark-streaming)` in the `spark-structured-streaming` folder to build the docker image and run the container
 - There is notes folder with lecture notes
 - `README(lab-one)` has outline steps for your first non-graded practice on structured streaming.
-It is not a lab to be submitted but is a mandatory practice
+It is not a lab to be submitted but it is a mandatory practice

 ## Step 4: Set up Jupyter Lab Environment Using Dataproc on GCP
 - Refer to the README file in the `gcp-spark-jupyter-setup` folder